December 06-07-08, 2023

 Revel in traditional heritage

 North East India boasts of the most fascinating and spectacular cultural performances, from the goose bumping Nyida Parik (marriage ceremonial dance) of the Galos, the Tapu dance (valor dance) of the Adis, to the snow lion dance of the Buddhist tribes that's spread over the western and eastern region of the state.
 Ever heard of the head hunter Noctes ?
-Vibe in with the tribal folk dances and dramas of the tribes of Arunachal Pradesh and the North East states at BasCon.
+Vibe in with the tribal folk dances and dramas of the tribes of Arunachal Pradesh.

 A plethora of salivating local dishes to sizzle your taste buds.
 What's even better, it is organic and sourced directly from the forests.
 Bamboo shoots, delicacies steamed in leaf or bamboo tumblers along with herbs, barbecue, and the Amin- a popular Galo dish will keep you appetized and full.
 The menu goes long.
 Come and taste the magical potion Poka- the popular rice wine of the Galos.
-The eatery stalls will be aplenty of exotic dishes and beverages from the tribes of Arunachal Pradesh.
+Exotic dishes and beverages from the tribes of Arunachal Pradesh are aplenty at the BasCon food stalls.

 Traditonal Community Fishing